 2.2 LOCAL REGISTRATION

 2.2.1.
-The Racer has to register at least an hour before their own event in front of the Race Committee.
-The Race Committee will examine the data provided during application by checking the Racer’s identification documents that includes their picture.
+The Racer has to register at least an hour before their own event at the race venue.
+The Race Organisers will examine the data provided during application by checking the Racer’s identification documents that includes their picture.

 2.2.3.
-The Race Committee will examine whether the conditions laid out in sections 1.2.1. and 1.2.2. are met during application.
+The Race Organiser will examine whether the conditions laid out in sections 1.2.1. and 1.2.2. are met during application.

 2.2.4.
-The Race Committee will verify the data provided by the racer regarding their dog by matching the dog’s identity documents (vaccination book, dog passport) to the dog itself presented during registration.
+The Race Organiser will verify the data provided by the racer regarding their dog by matching the dog’s identity documents (vaccination book, dog passport) to the dog itself presented during registration.

 2.2.5.
-The racer must give their consent to the above identity confirmation procedures carried out by the Race Committee (verification of official documents confirming their and their dogs’ identity).
+The racer must give their consent to the above identity confirmation procedures carried out by The Race Organiser (verification of official documents confirming their and their dogs’ identity).

 2.2.6.
-The Race Committee will check whether the conditions regarding the dog laid out in section 1.2.3 are met during registration.
+The Race Organiser will check whether the conditions regarding the dog laid out in section 1.2.3 are met during registration.

 2.2.8.
-The Racer may be disqualified from the Race if they do not cooperate with the Race Committee during the identification process or their identity cannot be confirmed for any reason.
+The Racer may be disqualified from the Race if they do not cooperate with the Race Organiser during the identification process or their identity cannot be confirmed for any reason.

 2.2.9.
-The Race Committee may disqualify the racer from the Race if the requirements regarding the dog laid out in section 1.2.3 are met but the dog’s behaviour jeopardizes the Race’s safety.
+The Race Organiser may disqualify the racer from the Race if the requirements regarding the dog laid out in section 1.2.3 are met but the dog’s behaviour jeopardizes the Race’s safety.